weiya711/sam-artifact/README.md

 - How to reuse beyond the paper ( X human-minutes + X compute-minutes )

 ## Getting Started
+This guide assumes the user has a working installation of Docker and some version of python 3 installed.
 - Run the following commands to build the docker image named `sam-artifact` locally from the files in this GitHub repo.
   ```
   git submodule update --init --recursive
   docker build -t sam-artifact .